MadMaddie81/Knowing-Europe/README.md

   - __Resolved:__ Changed the file format of the aformentioned flags from webp to png.
 * The text and icon color of the game mode buttons appeared blue in Safari.
   - __Resolved:__ Made sure that the text color styling was applied directly to the buttons and not relying on inheritage from parent elements.
-* Buttons occasionally showed the hover-coloring on touch screens.
+* Buttons occasionally appeared with the hover-styling on touch screens.
-  - __Resolved:__ Found a [__guide__](https://ferie.medium.com/detect-a-touch-device-with-only-css-9f8e30fa1134) that explains how to add media queries to touch devices, and set the hover-coloring for those devices to default.
+  - __Resolved:__ Found a [__guide__](https://ferie.medium.com/detect-a-touch-device-with-only-css-9f8e30fa1134) that explains how to add media queries for touch devices, and set the hover-styling for those devices to default.

 ### __Accessibility__